Data collection is step one in a process or project designed to answer questions about the real world.

 - Data transfer requires special set-up and manual transfer

-Remote senses and drones
+Remote sensors and drones

 - Consistent data